trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 #### "Dynamically".

-You may also use these delegates to invoke unmanaged functions without a manager wrapper.
+You may also use these delegates to invoke unmanaged functions without a managed wrapper.

 ```csharp
  //Get a pointer to the NtCreateThreadEx function.